jonnonz1/nz-statute-book/acts/public/2001/new-zealand-superannuation-and-retirement-income-act-2001.md

 ### 64 Ministerial directions
 (1) The Minister may, after consultation with the Guardians, give directions to the Guardians regarding the Government’s expectations as to the Fund’s performance, including the Government’s expectations as to risk and return.
-(2) The Minister must not give a direction that is inconsistent with the Guardians’ duty to invest the Fund on a prudent, commercial basis, in accordance with section 58.
+(2) Despite anything to the contrary in the Crown Entities Act 2004, the Minister— (a) must not give a direction that is inconsistent with the Guardians’ duty to invest the Fund on a prudent, commercial basis, in accordance with section 58; and
-(3) Despite section 104 of the Crown Entities Act 2004 the Minister may not give a direction to the Guardians in respect of the Fund except in accordance with this section.
+  (b) must not give a direction to the Guardians in respect of the Fund except in accordance with this section.
+(3)
 (4)
 (5)
 (6) The Guardians must notify the Minister of how the entity proposes to have regard to any direction.